solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Like IaaS, customers are still responsible for managing query performance, database access, and database objects, such as indexes.
-PaaS is suitable for applications where the MySQL configuration exposed by Azure is sufficient and access to the OS and filesystem is unnecessary.
+PaaS is suitable for applications where the MySQL configuration exposed by Azure is sufficient, and access to the OS and filesystem is unnecessary.

-The Azure DBaaS MySQL offering is [Azure Database for MySQL][4], which is based on MySQL community edition and supports common administration tools and programming languages.
+The Azure DBaaS MySQL offering is [Azure Database for MySQL][3], which is based on MySQL community edition and supports common administration tools and programming languages.